xiandan-erizo/pr-agent/docs/docs/tools/improve.md

       </tr>
     </table>

-## A note on code suggestions quality
+## Understanding AI Code Suggestions

-- AI models for code are getting better and better, but they are not flawless.
+- **AI Limitations:** AI models for code are getting better and better, but they are not flawless.
 Not all the suggestions will be perfect, and a user should not accept all of them automatically.
 Critical reading and judgment are required.
 Mistakes of the AI are rare but can happen, and it is usually quite easy for a human to spot them.
-- The suggestions aim to enable the PR author to self-reflect on and improve their pull requests, while also alerting on any critical bugs that may have been identified.
+- **Flow:** The suggestions aim to enable the PR author to _self-reflect_ on and improve their pull requests, while also alerting on any _critical bugs_ that may have been identified.
 It's perfectly acceptable to implement only the suggestions you find valuable for your specific context.
-- The hierarchical structure of the suggestions is designed to help the user to _quickly_ understand them, and to decide which ones are relevant and which are not:
+- **Hierarchy:** Presenting the suggestions in a structured hierarchical table enables the user to _quickly_ understand them, and to decide which ones are relevant and which are not.

-    - Only if the `Category` header is relevant, the user should move to the summarized suggestion description
-    - Only if the summarized suggestion description is relevant, the user should click on the collapsible, to read the full suggestion description with a code preview example.

-- In addition, we recommend to use the [`extra_instructions`](https://qodo-merge-docs.qodo.ai/tools/improve/#extra-instructions-and-best-practices) field to guide the model to suggestions that are more relevant to the specific needs of the project.
+- **Customization:** In addition, we recommend to use the [`extra_instructions`](https://qodo-merge-docs.qodo.ai/tools/improve/#extra-instructions-and-best-practices) and [`best practices`](https://qodo-merge-docs.qodo.ai/tools/improve/#best-practices) fields to guide the model to suggestions that are more relevant to the specific needs of the project.
-- The interactive [PR chat](https://qodo-merge-docs.qodo.ai/chrome-extension/) also provides an easy way to get more tailored suggestions and feedback from the AI model.
+- **Interactive usage:** The interactive [PR chat](https://qodo-merge-docs.qodo.ai/chrome-extension/) also provides an easy way to get more tailored suggestions and feedback from the AI model.